 Ms. Am holds a B.A. in Sociology from The University of Florida and received her J.D. from Stetson University College of Law where she earned the prestigious Victor O. Wehle Trial Advocacy Award and the Thomas E. Penick Jr. Award for Community Service.
 She has been recognized by her peers for her work in the community as a recipient of the Orange County Bar Association 2015 Young Lawyer Pro Bono Award of Excellence, Pro Bono Service Award for the Thirteenth Judicial Circuit, the 2017 New Lawyer Award of Excellence and the Class IV Fellow of the Wm.
 Reece Smith Florida Bar Leadership Academy.
 Ms. Am was recently appointed to serve on the Florida Bar Special Committee on Child and Parent Representation.

-Ms. Hixon has a Bachelors of Science degree in Criminal Justice from American Intercontinental University.
+Mrs. Hixon holds a Bachelors of Science degree in Criminal Justice from American Intercontinental University.
+She is currently pursuing her Masters of Public Administration and Non-Profit Management with the University of Central Florida.